laninsky/reference_aligning_to_established_loci/README.md

 # Step 1
 Make sure to modify your allelefilename to what your allele file is actually called.

+# I need to modify this step and make sure that it still works with loci files now that ipyrad doesn't create allele files.

 ```
 bash
 allelefilename=c88d6m4p3.alleles